MaoZiming/papers/1-basic-os/02-processes.md

 * Signals
   * Process control is available in the form of signals, which can cause jobs to stop, continue, or even terminate.
   * a process should use the signal() system call to “catch” various signals; doing so ensures that when a particular signal is delivered to a process, it will suspend its normal execution and run a particular piece of code in response to the signal.

+### IPC

+* Consider an in-memory queue.
+* Data written by process A is held in memory until process B reads it.
+  * – If producer (A) tries to write when buffer full, it blocks (Put sleep until space)
+  * If consumer (B) tries to read when buffer empty, it blocks (Put to sleep until data)
+* Pipes are an abstraction of a single queue
+  * Used for communication between multiple processes on one machine
+* Sockets are an abstraction of two queues, one in each direction
+  * Used for communication between multiple processes on different machines

+### Context Switch

+* Switching between processes is significantly slower than switching between threads.
+  * Switching between processes: 3-4 μsec.
+  * Switching between processes: 3-4 μsec.
+  * PCB is much bigger than TCB.
+  * Even faster, switch threads (in user space. `yield`).
+    * User-level thread libraries.
+    * `yield` calls the library.
+Just a function call!
+    * Many (user-level threads) to one (kernel-level thread).

+### Hyperthreading
+* Two threads on the same core.
+* `vCPU` is a hyperthread.
+* Intuition: one instruction doesn't use all components of the core.
+* Take advantage of that and to put a second thread.